The direct links to 29 USSR/Russia Historical posts are below.

 Then, throughout the tumultuous fragmentation of the USSR in the nineties and from 1999 to 2008, the same valiant Lada, grouped under the Riva nameplate, would top the sales charts, albeit threatened by the Lada Samara in 2004, 2005 and 2008.
 It would manage a last pole position in 2010, a year when volumes were boosted by aggressive scrappage schemes to try and revive a market hit full frontal by the Global Financial Crisis (-49% in 2009).
 Then the Lada “Zhiguli” as it is fondly called at home, would finally pass the relay to the new Lada Granta in 2012.

 A handful of other Ladas have managed to challenge the Riva supremacy to score sporadic wins over its last decade of life, such as the Lada Priora, best-seller in 2009 and 2012 and the Lada Kalina, most popular in 2011.
-Then it’s the turn of the Riva’s successor, the Lada Granta, to become the favourite of the Russian people in 2013, 2014 and 2015, while the Lada Vesta topped the charts in 2018.
+Then it’s the turn of the Riva’s successor, the Lada Granta, to become the favourite of the Russian people in 2013, 2014, 2015, 2019 and 2020 while the Lada Vesta topped the charts in 2018 and 2021.
 Strikingly, the Lada 2110 never managed an annual win even though it led the YTD order deep into 2003.
 Finally, it is entirely possible that the Lada Samara may have snapped a handful of annual wins between its launch in 1989 and 1998, however detailed models data is missing for this period.

 The start of the 21st century is a fascinating period to follow in Russia: it is a time when foreign manufacturers have started penetrating the market.
 Originally allowed on March 16, 1988, car imports remain anecdotal for an entire decade, reaching only 17.000 in 1995 and 45.000 in 1999.
 Little would anyone know then that they would end up surging to over 2 million annual units in less than 10 years, helped by the implantation of a dozen foreign carmakers starting to produce locally.
 Foreigner share starts at 4.8% in 2000, 6.8% in 2001 (+51%), 9.8% in 2002 (+40%), 17.8% in 2003 (+97%), 28% in 2004 (+87%), 38% in 2005 (+51%) with the first foreign marque on the podium (Hyundai), 46.6% in 2006 and 71.4% in 2008 at a whopping 2.068.000 sales… That year in December, the Ford Focus was the first foreign nameplate to top the monthly Russian charts.